flipacholas/Architecture-of-consoles/articles/playstation-3.md

 ### The Custom Firmware (CFW) era

-Cracking metldr meant everyone was now able to create 'official' systems for the PS3, this resulted in an influx of GameOS 'flavours' which different communities produced using different customisations.
+Cracking metldr meant everyone was now able to create 'official' systems for the PS3, this resulted in an influx of GameOS 'flavours' which different communities produced with various customisations.
 These systems were modifications of Sony's official firmware files (that Sony distributed as updates) and re-packaged using Sony's leaked keys, so they could be installed anywhere.
 The result was called **Custom Firmware** (CFW) and became the de-facto method for hacking this console, that is until Sony responded with tough measures.

 {{< figure_img src="cfw/vshmenu.jpg" class="centered-container">}}
 My CFW installation with 'VSH menu' opened.
 This variant (called 'Rebug') also enabled me to turn my console into a debugging station (notice the IP address at the bottom right corner, you need to enter it on the debugger to attach to a running process) and fiddle with my own homebrew.